zya/octahedrone/README.md

-octahedrone
+OCTAHEDRONE
 ===========

-Generative Audio Visual Sketch
+Generative Audio Visual Sketch - Web Audio API + Three.js

 The sketch is an audio visual experiment that uses Web Audio API for sound sythesis/processing and THREE.JS for WebGL 3D rendering.